devansh934/Calculator/README.md

 ## ⚙️ How It Works

-1. Users input numbers using the calculator buttons
+1. Users input numbers using the calculator buttons.
-2. JavaScript captures inputs and stores operands
+2. JavaScript captures inputs and stores operands.
-3. Selected operations are processed dynamically
+3. Selected operations are processed dynamically.
-4. Results are displayed instantly with formatted output
+4. Results are displayed instantly with formatted output.
-5. Errors like division by zero are safely handled
+5. Errors like division by zero are safely handled.

 ---